-- 3 months of elective time (1 month PGY2, 2 months PGY3) - sample electives: ultrasound, research, Hawaii Community Medicine, ophthalmology, radiology, and administration
+- 3 blocks of elective time (1 block PGY2, 2 blocks PGY3) - sample electives: ultrasound, research, Hawaii Community Medicine, ophthalmology, radiology, administration, and others

 - There are 4 weeks of vacation yearly, taken in 1-week blocks.
 This includes one week during Christmas or New Year